php-http/httplug/CONTRIBUTING.md

 ```

 When you're on the new branch with the dependencies, code as much as you want and when the fix is ready, don't commit
 it immediately.
-Before, you will need to add tests and update the doc.
+Before, you will need to add tests and update the documentation.
 For the tests, everything is tested with
-[PHPUnit](http://phpunit.de/) and the doc is in the markdown format under the `doc` directory.
+[PHPUnit](http://phpunit.de/), the documentation is in markdown format in the `gh-pages` branch.

 To run the tests, use the following command: